 The interconnectedness of wellness, well-being, and ergonomics is clear!
 Pandemic aside, employers should understand this important relationship.
 One doesn't exist without the other.
-Wellness includes the physical, mental, emotional and environmental components, so does ergonomics!
+Wellness includes the physical, mental, emotional, and environmental components; so do ergonomics!
 Employees need to understand the importance of ergonomics at work, especially as it relates to computer use and other essential work tasks.

 Ergonomics is the Intersection of a Well Workplace

-The intersection between wellness and well-being is ergonomics creating a well workplace.
-Ergonomics, wellness, and wellbeing are critically interconnected strategies for all employers to impart to employees.
+The intersection between wellness and well-being is ergonomics creating a good workplace.
+Ergonomics, wellness, and well-being are critically interconnected strategies for all employers to impart to employees.

-Comment below how your organization is offering ergonomics, wellness and well-being to create a well workplace.
+Comment below on how your organization is offering ergonomics, wellness, and well-being to create a good workplace.
 Our focus at Worksite International has always been to support organizations with a healthy and well workplace.